wyieborn/Movie-Recommendation/README.md

 ![image](https://github.com/user-attachments/assets/e54f40b5-4039-446a-aef7-b22289617d40)

 Movie Recommendation using Collaborative Filtering, Redis and Docker.
 The jupyter notebook file "reproduce_redis_recommendation.ipynb" has redis commands for interacting with redis server and recommendations steps breakdown.
 Please install docker and make sure its running.
+Redis and docker setup commands can be found in the bottom sections.

 -------------------------------------------------------------------------------------------------------------